Do you have a consistent field routine? Do you go through the same steps, in the same order, every time you take a photograph?

 Can we get more precise than that?
 Absolutely.
 You could use a hyperfocal-distance chart or app, but I think these are cumbersome and slow.

 You could use an aphorism like, “focus a third of the way into the frame,” or “focus a third of the way from the bottom of the frame.”
 These both have grains of truth, and work some of the time, but don’t work at all for many situations.

 Instead, here’s an easy shortcut that I use all the time: the hyperfocal distance is approximately double the distance from the foreground.
 So if the closest object to the lens is three feet away, then focus at six feet.
 If the nearest object is ten feet away, then focus at twenty feet.
 Simple, right?

 (Note that the hyperfocal distance is the optimum focusing distance for getting everything in focus from the foreground to infinity.
 Things get a little more complicated in situations where the background isn’t at infinity, like, for example, if you’re trying to get everything from 10 feet to 30 feet in focus.
-That’s a subject for another post.)
+I go into more detail in this post.)

 So in the example above, if I’m trying to get everything from three feet to infinity in focus with a 24mm lens, where should I focus?
 At double the distance from the nearest object: six feet.
 (You can use the distance scale on the lens for this, or just pick a spot six feet away and focus on it, either manually or with autofocus.)